Tom-Nagy/walking-around/README.md

 #### The targeted audience for this website is looking for :

 * Outdoor activities.
-* Beeing part of a group, a community.
+* Being part of a group, a community.
 * Discovering Ireland.
 * Hiking tips.